bsheps/RSA_Algorithm/README.md

  * difference of p and q is larger than 2^1000
  * public key (e) = 65537

 Note: this is not a secure implementation.
-I wrote this code created for educational purposes.
+I wrote this code for educational purposes.